moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/instances/instances.md

 #### Intro

-A Scaleway instance is physical server, each instance that you create is totally  dedicated for your personnal use.
+A HyperScale instance is physical server, each instance that you create is totally  dedicated for your personnal use.

 This guid is about instance operations such as create, edit, delete.

 #### Sign in

-In a first time go to the [Scaleway dashboard](xxx) and log in with your email and password.
+In a first time go to the [HyperScale dashboard](xxx) and log in with your email and password.

 Once logged, click on the “Create Server” button at the top left of the sidebar